tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 ### Instructor Notes

-* Today's class will be a great deal of hands on work training and evaluating classification models.
-Because the content will be heavy in statistics and machine learning, it's important that you remind students of value and application of these skills/concepts to **FinTech**.
-Whenever appropriate, remind students that **classification** models enables financial companies to make faster and smarter data driven decisions and outcomes (i.e. credit risk and worthiness, money laundering and fraud identification, longevity and return for a particular investment, and loan recommendations).
+* Today's class will require students to train and evaluate two different classification models.
+Because the content will be heavy in statistical analysis and machine learning, it's important that you reinforce concepts with FinTech use cases.
+Examples will be provided.
+Whenever appropriate, remind students that **classification** models enable financial companies to make faster and smarter data driven decisions and outcomes, such as:

+  * credit risk and worthiness

+  * money laundering and fraud identification

+  * investment return and predicted longevity

+  * loan recommendations

-* The world of **classification** is a large one.
+* The world of **classification** is vast.
 All forms and concepts of classification cannot be covered in one class.
 Ensure to pace the class and be cognizant of how long it takes to explain concepts.
-The key is to stay rooted in real world and practical examples of how classification can be used.
+The key is to stay rooted in real world and practical examples of how classification can be used within FinTech.
 Avoid getting bogged down in the statistical and mathematical detail for the algorithms.
 Focus should be placed on

   * What the algorithm/model is